apoltix/iTMDb/README.md

 ### Signing the framework

 On OS X (and iOS 8+ if you use the framework instead of the static library) you must sign the bundled framework with your own certificate.
+Xcode is able to do this for you, and does so by default.
 For more information, see Apple's tech note [TN2206](https://developer.apple.com/library/mac/technotes/tn2206/_index.html#//apple_ref/doc/uid/DTS40007919-CH1-TNTAG13).

 ## How to use